dy/gl-waveform/readme.md

 Property | Meaning
 ---|---
 `data`			| Array or typed array with sample values.
 Usually it contains values from `-1..+1` range, but that can be adjusted via `amplitude` property.
 Can be a `regl-texture` instance or a list of textures, to share data between instances.
 If you need time series data, have a look at `tick-array` package to normalize input data values.
 `range`			| Visible data x-range, an array `[start, end]` offsets or a number of the last samples to show.
 Can also be a 4-value array `[xStart, minAmplitude, xEnd, maxAmplityde]` compatible with other gl-components, in this case `amplitude` property is ignored.
-Negative x-offsets use data from the end. `null` range displays all available data.
+Negative number value counts data from the end. `null` range displays all available data.
 `amplitude` 	| Amplitudes range, number or array `[min, max]`. `null` value uses data min/max.
 `color` 		| Trace line color.
 Can be a color string or an array with float or uint values, eg. `[0,0,1,1]` or `uint8<[100,120,255,255]>`, see [color-normalize](https://ghub.io/color-normalize).
 `thickness` 	| Trace line width, number in pixels or a string with units, eg. `3em`.